← Back to Blog·Mar 16, 2026·7 min read

 Session Recording

 Tools like Hotjar and Microsoft Clarity record individual visitor sessions as video-like replays.
-You can watch exactly how a visitor scrolled, clicked, and navigated.
-Session recordings are invaluable for identifying UX friction — confusing forms, broken layouts, or CTAs that visitors miss.
-However, they raise privacy concerns and should be used with appropriate consent mechanisms.
+Watch exactly how a visitor scrolled, clicked, and navigated.
+Invaluable for identifying UX friction — confusing forms, broken layouts, or CTAs that visitors miss.
+Requires appropriate consent mechanisms.

 User Flow Analysis